mao1001/todoer/README.md

 - You are welcome to look at the `TodoListProvider` code; we will go over how it works with the database later in the course.

-- Since this `ContentProvider` is wrapping around a database, it's possible (but **note** required) to inspect that data directly for debugging purposes.
+- Since this `ContentProvider` is wrapping around a database, it's possible (but **not** required) to inspect that data directly for debugging purposes.
 See [this link](http://developer.android.com/tools/help/sqlite3.html) for instruction.
 This requires some familiarity with relational databases, such as if you've taken INFO 340.

 You can access the data in a particular `ContentProvider` by first fetching the <a href="http://developer.android.com/reference/android/content/Context.html#getContentResolver()">`ContentResolver`</a> for the current `Context` (e.g., `Activity`, which you may have to access via `getActivity()` from a Fragment), and then using that resolver's methods to access the specific provider, referenced by its URI (the URI for the `TodoListProvider` is stored in the `TodoListProvider.CONTENT_URI` constant)